stevej2608/dash-svg/README.md

     app.run_server(debug=True)
 ```

+To run demo:

+    pip install dash-svg

+    python usage.py

 ### Building the component library

     npm install
     pip install -r requirements.txt

-As with the Plotly/Dash *dash_html_components* library the SVG library components
+As with the Plotly/Dash [dash_html_components] library the SVG library components
 are created automatically by scraping [SVG@developer.mozilla.org].
 The *./scripts*
-folder contains the scripts that are used to scrap and create the SVG
+folder contains the scripts that are used to scrape and create the SVG
 component source.
 This step is only required if you need to
 regenerate the source.